maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 15.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond:

-Connect the **Event Begin Play** node execution pin to the **Set View Target with Blend** execution pin.
-This will run when the game starts for the first time (hitting the **Play** button).
 Compile the blueprint then go to the game and press run.
 The camera should now rotate around the billboard showing off your work.
-It is a bit fast though
+It is a bit fast though..

 https://user-images.githubusercontent.com/5504953/125641441-45be20f1-9b1b-45eb-83aa-5f01ea4a9406.mp4